The OFX vs TransferWise (now: Wise) debate is a common one.

 - OFX doesn’t offer an FX-optimised business debit card.

 A recent update to TransferWise’s functionality is scheduled transfers.
-This can help minimize administrative work for suppliers and staff who make regular monthly, weekly payments.
+This can help minimize administrative work for suppliers and staff who make regular monthly and weekly payments.

 TransferWise offers businesses: